kevinelliott/awesome-tezos/README.md

 ### Contributing

+If you find this resource useful, consider:
+* submitting additions or error corrections
-If you find this resource useful, consider sponsoring me or sending a donation to **awesome-tezos.tez**.
+* sponsoring me or sending a donation to **awesome-tezos.tez**.
 All donations will go towards growing and grooming this collection so that we can continue to help the Tezos community flourish.

+### Contributors

+The following have lent their time to this guide: [Kevin Elliott](https://github.com/kevinelliott)

 ## The Guide